QuickBooks Payroll Calculator: Calculate Employee Paychecks, Payroll Taxes

 • Loan repayments

-• Charitable contributions
+• Charitable donations

-Gross Pay vs Net Pay Explained
+Gross Pay vs Net Pay

 Many employers confuse gross pay and net pay.
-Understanding the difference is essential for accurate payroll processing.

-Payroll ComponentDefinition
+Payroll ComponentMeaning

-Gross PayTotal earnings before taxes
+Gross PayTotal earnings before deductions

 Taxable IncomeIncome after pre-tax deductions